 The public key is what you give to someone so they can send you cryptocurrency.
 If you sold a donkey for Bitcoin, you would give the buyer your public key, and he would pay you by sending Bitcoin to that address.
 Think of it like your Bitcoin bank account number.
-It is the same with other digital currencies.
+It is the same with Ether and other digital currencies.

 The private key is something you keep secret.
 Think of it like your internet banking password.
 The private key is what allows you to send coins from your wallet to somebody else.
 Never share your private key with anyone, ever.

 Now, as for the wallets themselves.
 There are two main types of wallet.
 There are hardware wallets and software wallets.